 Bikes for big guys should preferably have one or two chain-rings because of the added comfort and smoother shifting.
 The only downside is that this premium configuration is likely to cost you more.

-As for me, I find bicycles a higher number of gears easier to cycle and more exciting.
+As for me, I find bikes for 300 lb men with a higher number of gears easier to cycle and more exciting.

 The type of bike suspension will affect your bike’s control, comfort, and traction.

 Loading up a suspension fork upfront plus a rear shock (full suspension) adds to the overall bike’s weight meaning you may struggle to go fast.

 Plus you may easily get fatigued if you’re planning to do a lot of climbing or cover long distances.